You know when your kids become friends with someone at school that you’re bound to end up spending some time with their parents.

 Amniorrhexis or Preterm, Premature Rupture of Membranes [PPROM] is a spontaneous rupture of the membranes [waters breaking] before the onset of labour prior to 37 weeks gestation.
 It complicates 2-4% of pregnancies.

-Do you have a real life story you’d like to share with us?
-Just fill in our online form.
+Do you have a real-life story you’d like to share with us?
+Share it with us here.

 We’d love to hear from you!